dhunanyan/scss-to-css-converter-client/README.md

 ## 🚀 Getting Started

-To use the SCSS to CSS Converter - Client - Client, simply input your SCSS code, and the tool will generate the corresponding CSS.
+To use the SCSS to CSS Converter - Client, simply input your SCSS code, and the tool will generate the corresponding CSS.

 ## 💬 Feedback

-We'd love to hear how you're using the SCSS to CSS Converter - Client - Client!
+We'd love to hear how you're using the SCSS to CSS Converter - Client!
 Feel free to contribute or open issues if you have ideas to improve it.

 ---